microprediction/timemachines/README.md

     pip install --upgrade microprediction

-## Install troubleshooting remark on pystan

-On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
-You'll need an older pystan (unless things have changed).
-Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.

 ## Install troubleshooting remark on colab
 To clean out old versions of pytz etc I sometimes use: